 Let’s dive into the efficient methods

-1. Updating Pivot Table Range Manually by Changing the Data Source
+1. Updating the Pivot Table Range Manually by Changing the Data Source

-First of all, we’ll see the process of updating the Pivot Table range manually that means by changing the data source.
+First of all, we’ll see the process of updating the Pivot Table range manually which means by changing the data source.

 Just follow the steps below.

 ⏩ Select a cell within the created Pivot Table.

 ⏩ Click on the Change Data Source… by from Change Data Source in the PivotTable Analyze tab.

 ⏩ Then, you’ll get a dialog box namely Move PivotTable.
 Also, fix the new range of source data as $B$4:$E$15, and press OK.

 ⏩ Eventually, the output will look as follows where a new column of states namely Arizona is created, and also the data is updated.